MicrosoftDocs/biztalk-docs/his/install-and-config-guides/system-requirements.md

 # System Requirements

-These system requirements list the installation, configuration, and feature usage prerequisites for the [!INCLUDE[his2016].
+These system requirements list the installation, configuration, and feature usage prerequisites for Host Integration Server 2016.

 ## Requirements